Marcus-Davis/vowelCounter/README.md

-One challenge I faced was figuring how to get the program to add 'y' as a vowel at the appropriate time.
-I orginally wanted to have the program read a file containing all of the english words that have y as a vowel, but I couldn't find such a list online.
-I briefly tried to create several conditional statements that could detect when 'y' mmight be a vowel instead.
-In the end, I decided the best use of my time can be spent creating my own list of words and have the program reference that file.
+One challenge I faced was figuring how to get the program to add "y" as a vowel at the appropriate time.
+I orginally wanted to have the program read a file containing all of the english words that have "y" as a vowel, but I couldn't find such a list online.
+I briefly tried to create several conditional statements that could detect when "y" might be a vowel instead.
+In the end, I decided the best use of my time could be spent creating my own list of words and have the program reference that file.
 This was definitely faster, and less complicated.

 <imgg width="600" alt="carbon" src="https: //user-images.githubusercontent.com/76184787/180669592-44adda9a-f068-4fbf-86c9-b927203a317a.png">